timsetsfire/pgh-data-science/takehome/README.md

 `jupyter notebook`

-The notebook `co-dsc.ipynb` contains all work.
+The notebook `NYC Green Taxis.ipynb` contains all work.
 There is an html version available, just open with any modern browser.